oplS16projects/Alex-Gribov-George-Mitwasi-Kevin-Dibble/README.md

 * Data from Arduino:
  * Buttons send digital I/O signal, which can be used to turn on and off any preset, or effect on the synthesizer.
  * Potentiometer sends analog signal, which Racket will read and convert to an output on a 0-100 scale.
 This can be used to control variable effects such as timbre and volume.
- * Touchscreen?
-Can be used to control 2 dimensions of effects with a single touch.
-This would be really cool to implement, especially if Fred makes us do more than otherwise planned.
+ * Touchscreen can be used in place of knobs.
 * Data to Arduino:
  * I/O signals to turn on and off LED’s representing various effects in the software.
 *	Create state-change map for buttons and potentiometers.
 When a button is pushed, it puts the program into a specific state, and flashes lights to represent that state.
 See Workflow example below.